 2. Laziness

 Many people are lazy.
-They have never learned that to get somewhere, you have to forego immediate gratification.
+They have never learned that to get somewhere, you have to push against your comfort zone.

 3. Uncertainty

-Sometimes, with a certain project, you don’t know what the exact next step is.
-That leads to inaction.
+Sometimes, with a project, you don’t know what the next step is.
+This uncertainty leads to inaction.

 4. Lack of Purpose

-If you are not passionate about your work, you will put it off as much as you can.
+If you are not passionate about your work, naturally, you will procrastinate.

 5. Perfectionism

-Often, we let get perfectionism in the way.
-By insisting on unrealistic standards, you weasel out of doing anything at all.
+By insisting on unrealistic standards, we weasel out of doing anything at all.

 How To Stop Making Excuses — A Game Plan